douglasgreen/news/2025/03/22/en.md

 On Saturday, London Heathrow Airport resumed operations after a fire at a nearby electrical substation caused a daylong closure, leading to widespread travel chaos.
 The fire, which broke out on Thursday night, resulted in the cancellation or diversion of over 1,000 flights, affecting hundreds of thousands of passengers worldwide.
 The airport, one of the busiest in the world, lost power equivalent to that of a midsize city, and although backup systems were in place, they were insufficient to run the entire airport.
 By Saturday, power was fully restored, and additional flights were scheduled to accommodate the disrupted passengers.
 Authorities are investigating the cause of the fire, but it is not currently considered suspicious.
 The incident highlighted the airport's reliance on a single electrical substation and raised questions about its resilience to such disruptions.

 ## Crime & Justice

+### Bayer Faces $2 Billion Verdict Over Roundup Weed Killer

+In a recent court case, Bayer was ordered to pay $2 billion in damages due to claims that its Roundup weed killer causes cancer.
+The jury, which included several college-educated members, decided on this large sum after hearing arguments from both sides.
+This verdict is seen as a significant turning point, as it may lead Bayer to reconsider its legal strategy and possibly settle other similar cases.
+The decision highlights ongoing concerns about the safety of Roundup and the responsibility of companies to warn consumers about potential risks.

 ### Newsmax Settles $40 Million Defamation Suit Over Election Claims